joshlevinson/Sample-WP2Markdown/Suite/template-requirements.md

 Addons, Forms & User-Generated Content
 --------------------------------------

  Addon texts are hardcoded into the template, and will not change when switching the email language; these would require a separate template for each language.
 The Addons "Contact Us" and "Change Profile" can only be used when a contact form has been created.
-Please discuss withÂ Emarsys Support if the Emarsys social network sharing functionality should be used â&#128;&#147; if so, certain placeholders need to be included in the design.
+Please discuss with Emarsys Support if the Emarsys social network sharing functionality should be used – if so, certain placeholders need to be included in the design.
 You will also need to specify if Emarsys standard icons shall be used, or if you will provide your own icon set.
 When discussing the design, all possible icon placements (template, sections) should be discussed.

 ### Links